thindil/tashy2/CONTRIBUTING.md

 The program uses [ROBODoc](https://rfsber.home.xs4all.nl/Robo/) for generating code documentation.
 When you write your own code, please add proper header documentation to it.
-If you use Vim/NeoVim, easiest way is to use plugin [RoboVim](https://github.com/thindil/robovim).
+If you use Vim/NeoVim, the easiest way is to use plugin [RoboVim](https://github.com/thindil/robovim).
 Example of documentation
 header: